X TARTU FOLK

 The festival program is divided into four days.
 The opening of the festival will take place late Thursday evening with folk songs on the banks of the Emajõgi River in Luunja.
 Friday begins with workshops in Tiigi Seltsimaja, and the evening brings the opportunity to take part in the folk celebrations in Luunja and Võnnu, while in Tartu, cultural societies and ensembles of different nationalities will gather.
 The main day of the festival – Saturday – is spent at the Vanemuine Concert Hall in preparation for the evening festivities, and sprinkled with smaller concerts and meetings on the various floors of the concert hall.
 The evening will culminate in a grand gala concert, followed by a dance club featuring dances and games from Sweden, Lithuania, Latvia, Pakri Island, and the Udmurt people.
 At the same time, in the concert hall café, visitors can enjoy the delightful performances of small folk music ensembles over a cup of tea.

-The final concert of the festival will take the form of a web show and will highlight the Year of the Estonian Book, declared by the Ministry of Culture, by presenting chracters from Estonian fairy tales.
-The closing concert will be held at the bridge are of the Estonian National Museum.
+The Year of the Estonian Book, announced by the Ministry of Culture, will invite festival visitors along to the City Library, where during the festival, wonderful fairy tale mornings will take place.
+The final concert of the festival will take the form of a webshow and will highlight the Year of the Estonian Book by introducing the audience to the epics or folktales of different nations.
+The final concert will be held at the bridge area of the Estonian National Museum.
 Constructed as a web show, the concert will be complemented by lively interludes featuring the headlining performers and the particularities of their home regions.
 The final concert of the Tartu Folk festival will be broadcast live on the festival’s YouTube channel.
 The concert will be hosted by Tuule Pihlap (Folklore Club Maatasa) and Kaarel Pogga (Vanemuine Theatre).

 Tartu Folk is a community-oriented festival where anyone can participate, regardless of age or skill.
 We invite everyone to experience the festival’s wide variety of ensembles and enjoy its rich cultural heritage.